apitestbase/apitestbase.github.io/MQ-Test-Step.md

 ### Provide message by entering text
 [![Enqueue MQ Message From Text](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/enqueue-message-from-text.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/enqueue-message-from-text.png)

+Text can be XML, JSON, or any other text format.

 Click Do button to PUT the message into the queue.

 You can also include an **MQRFH2 header**, with one or more MQRFH2 folders, in the message, like below.
 Notice that each RFH2 folder must be a valid XML document.